-- The Single Central Register is fully compliant with current guidance KCSiE 2022, and in line with Ofsted's guidance, "Inspecting Safeguarding in early years, education and skills" September 2019. - The SCR in our school includes a record of all checks undertaken and the outcome, the date they were competed and who carried out the checks.
-It also includes the identification of the person's role to ensure regulated or unregulated activity is accurately recorded (and relevant activity if college requirements apply). - Where an individual's details or role has changed the SCR should be updated and files supporting the SCR should include the updated information e.g. Certificate to support change of name, change of role to increase checks required.
-It should also include the date this change took effect. - Supply staff information should be stored securely information should be received from the supply agency, downloaded and checked prior to the individual starting regarding checks carried out for the role.
-It should include the date the information was received, who it was checked by and when. - At least termly monitoring, as recommended by the LA, of the SCR is undertaken by senior leaders or governors and a record of this monitoring and any actions required is held and checked for action completion and effectiveness (add where record is kept) - Where any adults have regular access to our building, for example on-site pre-school staff, and therefore our children the information that we would require if they were a member of staff is held by the school on the single central register and is checked regularly in line with our own staff.
+- 432. The Single Central Register is fully compliant with current guidance KCSiE 2023, and in line with Ofsted's Education Inspection Framework. - 433.
+The SCR in our school includes a record of all checks undertaken and the outcome, the date they were competed and who carried out the checks.
+It also includes the identification of the person's role to ensure regulated or unregulated activity is accurately recorded. - 434.
+Where an individual's details or role has changed the SCR is updated and files supporting the SCR include the updated information e.g. Certificate to support change of name, change of role to increase checks required.
+It also includes the date this change took effect. - 435.
+Supply staff information is also stored securely information is received from the supply agency, downloaded and checked prior to the individual starting regarding checks carried out for the role.
+It also include the date the information was received, who it was checked by and when. - 436.
+At least termly monitoring, as recommended by the LA, of the SCR is undertaken by senior leaders or governors and a record of this monitoring and any actions required is held and checked for action completion and effectiveness.
+This record is storied securely in the Senior Leadership Office. - 437.
+Where any adults have regular access to our building, for example on-site pre-school staff, external organisation lunch staff and therefore our children the information that we would require if they were a member of staff is held by the school on the single central register and is checked regularly in line with our own staff.

-Regulated or unregulated activity (and relevant activity for FE colleges)
+Regulated or Unregulated Activity (and relevant activity for FE colleges)

-- Regulated / Unregulated activity is determined for all staff, governors and volunteers in our school and recorded on the SCR (add where this is recorded if not on SCR).
-It means that different checks may be completed depending on the role being undertaken for example, by volunteers or governors. - Where it is determined that a person is engaging in their role in regulated activity an enhanced DBS certificate with children's (and if relevant adults) barred list check will be carried out, in addition to any other checks relevant to role.
-Guidance in KCSiE 2022 annex F is used in our school.
-Where it is determined that someone is not engaging in regulated activity an enhanced DBS certificate which does not include any barred list check will be appropriate, as outlined in KCSiE 2022. - Annex F KCSiE 2022 provides supportive guidance regarding supervision and is followed in our practice.
+- Regulated / Unregulated activity is determined for all staff, governors and volunteers in our school and recorded on the SCR.
+It means that different checks may be completed depending on the role being undertaken for example, by volunteers or governors. - 438.
+Where it is determined that a person is engaging in their role in regulated activity an enhanced DBS certificate with children's (and if relevant adults) barred list check will be carried out, in addition to any other checks relevant to role.
+Where it is determined that someone is not engaging in regulated activity an enhanced DBS certificate which does not include any barred list check will be appropriate, as outlined in KCSiE 2023. - 439.
+Annex E KCSiE 2023 provides supportive guidance regarding supervision and is followed in our practice.